cavit99/Start-EC2/README.md

 # EC2 Instance Starter

-This script is designed to start an Amazon EC2 instance based on a predefined launch template and establish a connection to it.
+This script is designed to start an Amazon EC2 instance based on a predefined launch template using boto3, establish a shell connection to it, and set up port forwarding.
+It's particularly useful for running private generative AI servers, like Stable Diffusion, in the cloud, which you can then access locally through the port forwarding feature.

 ## Getting Started